Connecting Business Systems

 Event bus and message broker

 Systems publish events ("order created", "customer updated") to a message broker.
 Other systems subscribe to the events they care about.
 Publishers do not know or care who is listening.
+This is the publish/subscribe pattern, and it is the dominant modern approach to event-driven architecture.
+Each event payload carries a self-describing message envelope with metadata (timestamp, source system, correlation ID) alongside the business data.

 When it works: Many systems reacting to common business events.
 If adding a new system should not require changing existing systems, this is the right pattern.
+Topic design, consumer groups, and ordering guarantees matter here.
+A poorly designed topic structure creates the same coupling you were trying to eliminate.

 When it breaks: Debugging is harder because the flow is indirect.
 Without monitoring dashboards and dead letter queue management, you will spend more time debugging than you saved in development.
+Tracing a failed event through three systems requires correlation IDs at every hop.

 ETL (extract, transform, load)